-The OIG is required to report these results to the Senate Committee on Homeland Security and Governmental Affairs; the House Committee on Oversight and Reform; the House and Senate Committee on Appropriations; the Comptroller General; and OMB.
+The OIG is required to report these results to the Senate Committee on Homeland Security and Governmental Affairs; the House Committee on Oversight and Reform; the House and Senate Committee on Appropriations; other applicable Authorizing Committees of Congress; the Comptroller General; and OMB.

-If I can provide you with any further information, please do not hesitate to contact me at (202) 694-1016 or via email at cskinner@fec.gov.
+If I can provide you with any further information, please do not hesitate to contact Shellie Purnell-Brown at (202) 694-1015.